secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 helm upgrade --namespace securecodebox-system --install auto-discovery-kubernetes secureCodeBox/auto-discovery-kubernetes --set config.containerAutoDiscovery.enabled=true
 ```

-Then annotate the namespace so that the autodiscovery searches the namespace (see section about resourceInclusionMode):
+Then annotate the namespace so that the autodiscovery searches the namespace.
+There are three so called `resourceInclusionModes`.
+- enabled-per-namespace (default)
+- enabled-per-resource
+- scan-all (scans every service and/ or container in the whole cluster!)
 ```bash
 kubectl annotate namespace default auto-discovery.securecodebox.io/enabled=true
 ```